 Kayaking around the Grey Glacier on Day 5

-The trip starts on Wednesday and finishes on Thursday with a pick-up and drop-off in Punta Arenas, Puerto Natales or El Calafate.
-Please visit our Weekly Transfer Board for details of pick-up and drop-off times from both Chile and Argentina.
+The trip starts on Wednesday and finishes on Thursday with a pick-up and drop-off in Punta Arenas or Puerto Natales.
+Please visit our Weekly Transfer Board for details of pick-up and drop-off times,

 This is the right trip for energetic people who like to be active and have a spirit of adventure and a positive attitude.
 During this trek you will walk a total of 134kms /83mi.
 On the map, in the itinerary section, click on the walking person icon for daily information.